-By now you have hopefully got a pretty good idea of how and when to use time out as an effective way of changing behavior.
+By now, you likely have a good idea of how and when to use time out as an effective way of changing behavior.
 But sometimes, situations arise that may not be easy to handle.

-For instance the may child refuse to go to the time out area.
-Physically take him.
-This can be done in a controlled, yet firm manner.
-Calmly explain to the child where he is going and why.
-If it is presented as an option, the child will probably opt to continue in his behavior and will quickly realize that he has control over the parent.
+For instance, the may child refuse to go to the time out area.
+Physically taking your child there can be done in a controlled, yet firm manner.
+Calmly explain to the child where he or she is going and why.
+If it is presented as an option, the child will probably opt to continue in the behavior and will quickly realize that he or she has control over the parent.

-Once the child is brought to the time out area, he may not stay there.
+After the child is brought to the time out area, he or she may not stay there.
 In these cases, the area you have selected may be too broad.
 For example, a chair is better than a sofa and a corner is better than a room.
 Standing behind, but close to the child may help to discourage freedom to move about.
-You may also wish to restrain the child by holding him.
+You may also want to restrain the child by holding him or her.

 Another difficulty that may arise, particularly in sensitive children, is a need for extra affection and physical comforting.
-A sensitive child does not want to disappoint his parents, so he may immediately look to the parent for forgiveness and reassurance.
-Explain to the child that because you love him so much, you cannot let him hurt himself and others.
+A sensitive child does not want to disappoint his parents, so he or she may immediately look to the parent for forgiveness and reassurance.
+Explain to the child that your love requires you to make sure that he or she does not get hurt or hurt others.
 Continue with the effective time out routine and follow-up with lots of love.

-Even if the child apologizes and begs you to not put him in time out, it is best not to change your mind.
+Even if the child apologizes and begs you to not go to time out, it is best not to change your mind.
 Accept and thank the child for the apology, then carry through with the consequence.
 Changing the consequence encourages manipulation.

 Is the child trying to get your attention while in the time out area?
 Move further away so you are less distracted.
 When the time out period is over, give the child your full attention.

-Some children may repeat the same behavior soon after the time out experience.
-In this case, ask the child if he remembers what happened the last time he behaved that way.
-If he doesn't remember, remind him, then follow through with the time out routine.
+Some children may repeat the same behavior soon after the time out.
+In this case, ask the child if he or she remembers what happened the last time.
+If the child doesn't remember, provide a reminder, then follow through with the time out routine.
 Again, evaluate why the technique may not have been effective and then alter it accordingly.
 If the behavior continues, take a closer look at what may be causing it.